byronwall/excel-vba-book/book/07-The-Worksheet-object/07-02-04 rearranging-Worksheets.md

 ### rearranging Worksheets

 To rearrange the Worksheets, the command is simple: `Worksheet.Move(Before, After)`.
 The parametrs there will indicate the sheet ot place it before or after.
-The real task here is determining whcih sheet to refernece there, but finding that reference is the same task that is described up at the top of the seciton.
+The real task here is determining which sheet to reference there, but finding that reference is the same task that is described up at the top of the seciton.

 #### AscendSheets.md